nus-cs2103-AY2324S1/ip/docs/README.md

     8. `find project`: Displays the tasks which description contains the String "project".
     9. `bye`: Exits the application.

+## Things to Note:
+1. Chatty automatically saves your task list into a `./data/duke.txt` file which is updated everytime your task list is updated.
+   1. `./data/duke.txt` file is located in the same directory as your `duke.jar` file
+2. Chatty will tell you if you have already added a task into you task list, preventing duplicates!

 ## Setting up in Intellij
 Prerequisites: JDK 11, update Intellij to the most recent version.